DeepMind and University College London Hospitals NHS Foundation Trust

 Data & security with UCLH

-The data comprises entirely consented, de-personalised scans dating back to 2008 of head and neck cancer patients who have since completed radiotherapy treatment.
-Scans of patients currently undergoing radiotherapy treatment will not be included in the research.
+The data comprises de-personalised scans dating back to 2008 of head and neck cancer patients who have since completed radiotherapy treatment and who consented to their data being used for medical research purposes.
+Scans of patients currently undergoing radiotherapy treatment were not included in the research.

 Read more about how we use de-personalised data.